raycmarange/raycmarange-AIML430_CAPSTONE_PROJECT/README.md

 ## 1\.
 System Architecture and Data Flow

-Based on the provided Python code files, particularly `main.ipynb`, `data_pipeline.ipynb`, `evaluator.ipynb`, `xai_analyzer.ipynb`, and `ensemble_model.ipynb`, the system is structured as a comprehensive Financial Forecasting and Risk Analysis Pipeline for the NZX 50 index.
+Based on the provided Python code files, particularly `main.ipynb`, `data_pipeline.py`, `evaluator.py`, `xai_analyzer.py`, and `ensemble_model.py`, the system is structured as a comprehensive Financial Forecasting and Risk Analysis Pipeline for the NZX 50 index.

 ### 1.1.
 Data Flow Pipeline for Reporting